The History of Gambling & The Treatment of Problem Gamblers

 Gambling to Get Away from It All

 PsyWeb.com notes that it is usually men, not women, who tend to escape by immersing themselves in a facet of life to an inappropriate degree.
 Women generally withdraw into themselves, showing a lack of interest in hobbies and activities that they once enjoyed.
-Men, on the other hand, look to flee from the reality of emotional pain by burying themselves in a pursuit, whether professional (resulting in workaholism) or recreational (like gambling).14
+Men, on the other hand, may appear aggressive or angry and not recognize these emotions as symptoms of depression.
+They may also attempt to cope by immersing themselves in drugs, alcohol, or gambling.14

 In the BBC News story, the woman’s prior experiences with a casino environment might explain why she did not conform to the pattern.